Illinois Commodity/Waste Generation and Characterization Study

 Workplace Waste Reduction Tools

-The Illinois Department of Commerce and Economic Opportunity (DCEO) in partnership with the Illinois Recycling Association (IRA) have worked to develop a tool to help Illinois businesses and organizations reduce the amount of material they pay to have landfilled.
-The “Recycling Works: A Toolkit for Reducing Waste in the Workplace” resource guide was developed by Shaw Environmental with the support of a DCEO grant to IRA.
+The Illinois Department of Commerce The Illinois Department of Commerce in partnership with the Illinois Recycling Association (IRA) have worked to develop a tool to help Illinois businesses and organizations reduce the amount of material they pay to have landfilled.
+The “Recycling Works: A Toolkit for Reducing Waste in the Workplace” resource guide was developed by Shaw Environmental with the support of a the Department of Commerce grant to IRA.
 Click here for a copy of this document.

 Best Operational Practices Manual for Materials Recovery Facilities and Recycling Drop-offs

-The Illinois Department of Commerce and Economic Opportunity (DCEO) in partnership with the Illinois Recycling Association (IRA) have worked to develop this manual to further advance professional recycling in Illinois.
+The Illinois Department of Commerce The Illinois Department of Commerce in partnership with the Illinois Recycling Association (IRA) have worked to develop this manual to further advance professional recycling in Illinois.
 The purpose and intent of this manual is to assist those Illinois counties, cities and businesses that own/operate materials recovery facilities (MRFs) and recycling drop-offs to evaluate their operations in accordance of with Best Operational Practices (BOPs) improve processing efficiencies, reduce operating costs, increase the potential to improve revenues for the materials recovered, to reduce negative environmental impacts, and advance safety consciousness.
 Click here for a copy of this document.

 Food Scrap Composting Challenges and Solutions in Illinois Report